skx/cpmulator/README.md

 Let me know by filing an issue.
 If your program is "real" then it is highly likely it will try to invoke an unimplemented BIOS function.

+Outstanding issues I'm aware of:

+* No real support for drives-as-subdirectories.
+* Inconsistent handling of Drives in FCB entries.
+  * There seems to be no suffering here, but ..
+* I don't implement some of the basic BIOS calls that might be useful
+  * Get free RAM, etc, etc.
+  * These will be added over time as their absence causes program-failures.
+* PIP.COM doesn't work for file copying; `PIP A:NEW.COM=B:ORIG.COM`.
+   * This should copy "ORIG.COM" to "NEW.COM", but aborts due to lack of `F_RANDREC` (and probably more syscalls).
+   * You can [read about PIP](https://www.shaels.net/index.php/cpm80-22-documents/using-cpm/6-pip-utility) if you're interested.
+It is a useful tool!

 Steve